If you find an injured loon…

 If you find a dead loon…

-Should you ever find a dead loon, please report the loon to Department of Inland Fisheries and Wildlife (DIFW).
-Here is link to the warden contact page.
+Should you ever find a dead loon, please report the loon to Department of Inland Fisheries and Wildlife (DIFW) at 207-287-8000.
+Here is link to the Maine Warden Service information page.

 Next, the Biodiversity Research Institute (BRI) collects dead loons from across New England to determine the cause of death.
 If you come across a dead loon, please call BRI (207-839-7600) to let them know.
 Please take photos of the loon, note the location, and whether the loon is banded – this is all very helpful information and assists BRI in determining what may have happened.